 Dentists, even the best and brightest, are human.
 That means they can (and do) make mistakes while treating patients.
 Treatment errors can lead to adverse outcomes.
 Most dentists will learn from their mistakes and not repeat them.
 Some dentists, however, won’t.
 In this course, Dr. Dovgan advocates for prevention as the best medicine.
 He discusses health checks as part of the standard of care.
 He reveals how certain life-threatening conditions can develop from otherwise routine dental procedures.
 Finally, he explains how personality traits and work habits can negatively impact a dentist’s performance.

+This online course qualifies for 1 hour of CE credit that is automatically issued with a digital certificate once you have completed the program.
 This course is intended for practicing dentists, but it will also prove valuable to dental board members, current and future dental consultants, and permit examiners.

 Adverse Outcomes and How to Prevent Them

 The standard of care principle gives dentists considerable latitude when treating patients.
 So it’s not surprising that “obvious” deviations from it represent only a tiny fraction of adverse outcome board cases.
 Instead, most board investigations (triggered by patient injury or death) probe largely gray areas to reach a conclusion.
 In this module, Dr. Dovgan shows you how to recognize factors that can lead to serious patient harm.
 You’ll learn what to do to keep patients safe before, during, and after treatment.